rz-georgiev/SCManager/README.md

 Project github url: https://github.com/rz-georgiev/SCManager

 # About
-This project will be used as a diploma work and for a CV upgrade.
+This project will be used as a diploma work and for a CV upgrade.<br/><br/>
-Supervisor: Associate Professor Dr. Lyudmila Dimitrova Head of a master's program: Associate Professor Dr. Stanislav Simeonov Head of department: Associate Professor Dr. Veselina Bureva
+Supervisor: Associate Professor Dr. Lyudmila Dimitrova
+Head of a master's program: Associate Professor Dr. Stanislav Simeonov
+Head of department: Associate Professor Dr. Veselina Bureva
 Graduate: Radoslav Georgiev

 # Installation
 Download the project and start the solution.
-Create a profile and get a private key from https://sendgrid.com/ Create a profile and get a private key from https://cloudinary.com/ Now replace these keys in your appsettings.json file.
+Create a profile and get a private key from https://sendgrid.com/
+Create a profile and get a private key from https://cloudinary.com/
+Now replace these keys in your appsettings.json file.
 The application will automatically apply the migrations and the sample data seeding for you, so just build and run the solution.

 # Technologies: